mdn/content/files/en-us/web/api/videoframe/videoframe/index.md

 - `init`
   - : A dictionary object containing the following:
     - `format`
       - : A string representing the video pixel format.
-One of the following string, which are fully described on thate page for the {{domxref("VideoFrame.format","format")}} property:
+One of the following strings, which are fully described on the page for the {{domxref("VideoFrame.format","format")}} property:
         - `"I420"`
         - `"I420A"`
         - `"I422"`